RonNewcomb/zarfian/README.md

 Most of this language is straightforward (for being written in a weekend), but the only cool part is the ability to specify an ad-hoc group of rules, and state that they precede another group of rules.
 The most interesting code in here is the code that checks this.
 It sorts the groups into order, ensures a particular rule needn't precede itself, finds subset/superset/overlap/equality relations between groups like a Venn diagram, all with good error messages.

+Whether or not it solved zarf's problem is (for me) beside the point.
+It's a cool feature because it makes the program's *temporal* information explicit.
+There aren't many languages with explicit temporal constructs, since the imperative & functional programming paradigms always list statements in chronological order.

 ## Inform 7 to Zarfian